armijnhemel/binaryanalysis-ng/doc/writing-parsers.md

 The parsers won't be picked up if there isn't a `__init__.py` file in the directory as well as in every parent directory.

+### Forgetting `self.offset` when using `os.sendfile()`

+When writing large amounts of data using `os.sendfile()` and having a file that does not start at `0` it is important to use `self.offset`.
+This is because `os.sendfile()` operates on file descriptors.
+When using `OffsetInputFile` the file descriptor of the wrapped file is the same as the original file, meaning that parameters given to `os.sendfile()` like offsets should reflect the situation of the original unwrapped file.